 An email digest of stories is distributed each Friday to anyone who would like to receive it.
 Subscribe here.

-The Media Relations & Public Information unit helps reporters find sources for their own stories.
+The Media Relations and Public Information unit helps reporters find sources for their own stories.
 We assist journalists who visit campus by scheduling interviews, suggesting interview locations and/or places to shoot b-roll and arranging parking passes.
 We also make media visits, traveling to news operations to meet with reporters and pitch Purdue story ideas.
-Please contact Keith Robinson, News and Public Affairs Coordinator, for story ideas at (765) 494-2722 or via email at email@example.com.
+Please contact Keith Robinson, Media Relations and Public Information Manager, for story ideas at (765) 494-2722 or via email at email@example.com.

 Public Affairs Consulting

 Purdue faculty and staff are encouraged to accommodate the media as best they can.
-The Media Relations & Public Information unit can offer suggestions on how to work with the media.
+The Media Relations and Public Information unit can offer suggestions on how to work with the media.
 Some issues may attract and/or result in negative publicity for the college.
 We can suggest ahead of time how best to deal with those topics and how to handle media calls about various issues.
-Please contact Keith Robinson, News and Public Affairs Coordinator, for story ideas at (765) 494-2722 or via email at firstname.lastname@example.org.
+Please contact Keith Robinson, Media Relations and Public Information Manager, for story ideas at (765) 494-2722 or via email at firstname.lastname@example.org.

 AgComm creates Web sites for administrative offices in the College of Agriculture and for high-profile events and programs sponsored by the college.
 We also maintain a news site.
 Our Web design team can be reached at: (765) 494-8400 or at email@example.com.